vranac/hugo-blog/content/post/2016-06-07-adding-github-token-to-travis.md

 $  travis encrypt 'GITHUB_TOKEN=<YOUR_GITHUB_TOKEN>' -r <REPO_SLUG>
 {{< /codecaption >}}

-So now that you have your encrypted string, you can add it to your travis config
+So now that you have your encrypted string, you can add it to your Travis CI config

 {{< codecaption lang="yaml" >}}
 ...